 Advanced Thyroid Function Blood Test.
 This test includes full thyroid hormones and thyroid antibodies as well as nutritional markers that can support thyroid function or, if they are low, can mimic a thyroid disorder.
 For example, low iron (ferritin), low vitamin D and low B vitamins can all cause fatigue and low energy.
 This is the best test to take if you want you want to pursue several lines of investigation for your symptoms.

-Our doctors will interpret your results and guide you in what to do next - make sure you give them as much information as possible before you take your test.
+Our doctors will provide comments and advice to your results and guide you in what to do next - make sure you give them as much information as possible before you take your test.
 You will be able to do this in "supporting information" in your results portal.